evoking for Jews and Romans alike

 their hunger would be eased

-their emptiness filled
+and their emptiness filled

 not by conquest